IsaUgurchiev/german-flow/docs/MVP.md

 ---

 ## Changelog (Cursor fills)
+- 2025-12-20: Implemented `FillBlankService` (Section 5.1).
+  - Created logic to mask a single non-stop-word from subtitle text.
+  - Preserves punctuation and spacing in the masked text.
+  - Files: `src/app/core/services/fill-blank.service.ts`.
 - 2025-12-20: Simplified sidebar UI for MVP.
   - Removed mini-vocabulary widget from the Transcript tab.
   - Subtitles now occupy the full height of the sidebar in the Transcript tab.